-Because approximately 83 percent of the Company s Employees are subject to collective bargaining agreements that govern their compensation structure (these Employees are referred to as contract Employees ), these negotiated agreements also factor significantly into Company-wide compensation decisions, including executive compensation decisions.
+Because approximately 83 percent of the Company s Employees are subject to collective bargaining agreements that govern their compensation structure (these Employees are referred to as contract Employees), these negotiated agreements also factor significantly into Company-wide compensation decisions, including executive compensation decisions.
 The Company s compensation program for contract Employees is generally the same in structure as its compensation program for non-contract Employees, except that the levels of compensation for contract Employees are generally determined pursuant to the terms of their collective bargaining agreements.

-Compensation Committee s Consideration of 2012 Say-on-Pay Vote
+Compensation Committee s Consideration of 2013 Say-on-Pay Vote

-At its 2012 Annual Meeting of Shareholders, votes in favor of approving the Company s named executive officer compensation constituted almost 97 percent of the shares voted either for or against the proposal.
-The Committee interpreted the results of the Company s 2012 say-on-pay vote as an endorsement of (i) the Committee s overall compensation philosophy and structure, (ii) the Company s executive pay levels generally, and (iii) the Committee s justifications for its individual executive compensation decisions.
+At its 2013 Annual Meeting of Shareholders, votes in favor of approving the Company's named executive officer compensation constituted almost 96 percent of the shares voted either for or against the proposal.
+The Committee interpreted the results of the Company's 2013 say-on-pay vote as a continued endorsement of (i) the Committee's overall compensation philosophy and structure, (ii) the Company's executive pay levels generally, and (iii) the Committee's justifications for its individual executive compensation decisions.
 Nevertheless, the Committee continued its practice of considering current governance trends and investor governance policies as part of its compensation deliberations.
-For example, in January 2013 the Committee took these factors into account in adopting a clawback policy and share ownership guidelines.
-In addition, in January 2013 the Committee adopted the Southwest Airlines Co.
-Senior Executive Short Term Incentive Plan to reinforce its commitment to enhancing the performance-based aspect of the Company s executive compensation program.
-The clawback policy, share ownership guidelines, and Senior Executive Short Term Incentive Plan are discussed below under Implementation of Significant Corporate Governance and Compensation Policies and Practices.
+As a result, in January 2013, the Committee adopted the Southwest Airlines Co.
+Senior Executive Short Term Incentive Plan to reinforce its commitment to enhancing the performance-based aspect of the Company's executive compensation program.